 The Emerging Technology Committee has affirmed the committee goal:

-Identify, investigate and inform AGMA members of Emerging Technologies that may disrupt or significantly impact the gear manufacturing industry.
+Identify, investigate and inform AGMA members of Emerging Technologies that may disrupt or significantly impact the power transmission industry.

 Additive Manufacturing (AM) is a term used to describe the technologies that build 3D objects by adding layer upon layer of material.
 These printers use various materials including, but not limited to, plastic, metal, concrete, and human tissue.